 On the exterior, the full-size SUV gets LED headlights as standard while the Laserlight with Adaptive LEDs are optional.
 Integrated discreetly into the front apron on either side of the aluminium underguard are slim LED fog lamps.

 The side profile has been kept neat with chrome outlined windows.
-The eye-catching character line rises up and sort of connects to the bumper and then to the tail lamps.
+The eye-catching character line rises up and sort of connects to the bumper and then to the taillights.
 The roof rails are optional.
-At the rear, the LED tail lamps are narrow too and are connected by a chrome strip.
+At the rear, the LED taillights are narrow too and are connected by a chrome strip.
 Rounding off the exterior looks are 20-inch light-alloy wheels.
 Buyers can opt for sizes up to 22-inch.

-Overall, the designers seems to have taken the “love me or hate me, its entirely up to you” approach, which is not really a bad thing isn’t it?
+Overall, the designers seem to have taken the “love me or hate me, its entirely up to you” approach, which is not really a bad thing, isn’t it?

 Naturally, the interiors are a lot more interesting than the exteriors, thanks to the usage of materials.
 As you can see in the pictures here, the cabin appears to be extremely spacious and airy, thanks to that large wheelbase and Sky Lounge panoramic glass roof.
 The Live Cockpit Professional which we’ve seen in the latest BMW models are present here too.
 The screen sizes measure 12.3-inch each.
 BMW Intelligent Personal Assistant performs the role of a digital co-driver and vehicle expert.